junaid-o/ML-04-ThyroidPrediction/README.md

 *   Tested Machine Learning algorithms, including `RandomForestClassifier`, `KNeighborsClassifier`, `AdaBoost` and `GradientBoostingClassifir`.

 *   Once the training is completd, model is passed through evaluation phase where it has to pass through set of logical conditons.
-Only the models above the threshold value of evaluation metrics are consider as acceptd model and pushed for integration with FlaskApp
+Only the models above the threshold value of evaluation metrics are consider as accepted model and pushed for integration with FlaskApp

 ```
 f1_logic = (train_f1 >= 0.738) and abs(train_f1 - test_f1) <= 0.009